job

 The sandwich was made with soft white bread, crudely spread with butter straight from the chiller cabinet of the fridge.
 It was now a string vest of a thing.
 Edam was our cheese, a difficult cheese for even a cheesemonger to cut into slices.
 John hacked it into various multi-sized irregular-prisms that everywhere poked through the bread.
 He didn’t even cut the sandwich in half, ensuring that there was no way that you could eat it without some part of it falling onto the floor.

 We would sit there companionably, me reading The Scotsman, him the Record, eating our snacks, picking up cheese from the floor.
 Sometimes we might chat about football, Charlie and Mike’s stupidities or those of other people we knew.
 John had a good instinct for people, he saw through their lies, he could often predict their behavior.
-Soon enough it was time to get back to
+Soon enough it was time to get back to work.

 John is gone now, I miss him, those days, and his sandwiches.